-Your guide to four years of finance leaks
+Your guide to eight years of finance leaks

-Paradise Papers: Your guide to four years of offshore revelations
+The FinCEN Files: Your guide to eight years of finance leaks

-The Paradise Papers is another massive leak of secret files, the most significant of them belonging to a single offshore law firm, detailing the taxation activities of the wealthy and the famous.
-It's the latest in a rich pedigree of such leaks.
+The FinCEN Files are another big leak of secret files, detailing the failure of major global banks to stop money laundering and financial crime.
+They also expose how the UK is often the weak link in the financial system and how London is awash with Russian cash.

-You may be finding it hard to get your head around the massive amount of information associated with the Paradise Papers.
+The files include more than 2,000 suspicious activity reports (SARs), filed by financial institutions to the Financial Crimes Enforcement Agency, or FinCEN, a part of the US Treasury Department.
+They also include 17,641 records obtained through Freedom of Information (FOI) requests and other sources.

-Problem is, this is not the first time.
-While accepting there may be a certain amount of leak fatigue out there, it's hard to stress just how effective these whistleblowing-led investigations are on how the world sees, and regulates, its taxation affairs.
+They were obtained by BuzzFeed News which shared them with the International Consortium of Investigative Journalists (ICIJ) and 400 journalists around the world.
+Panorama has led research for the BBC.

-As Gerard Ryle, of the International Consortium of Investigative Journalists (ICIJ), which oversaw all these revelations, says: "The impact of these leaks is huge on the offshore world because they don't know where the next one is coming from and who else's information is coming out."
+The files are the latest in a series of whistleblowing-led investigations that have rocked the world of finance in recent years.

-So let's round up the other major leaks of the past four years.
+So let's round up the other major leaks of the past decade.

 Panama Papers 2016